BioClub/htbaa.bioclub.tokyo/content/_index.md

 [HTBAA - How to _Biomanufacture_ Almost Anything](https://docs.google.com/document/d/1phDlPaq11ueEq8faMIr0md0OpnFaHdtoWryhW4zfNUw/edit?tab=t.0) - is a spin-off course from the larger HTGAA - How to _Grow_ Almost Anything.
 HTBAA is shorter & less demanding, the goal is not to give an introduction to Synthetic Biology, but to focus on _Biomanufacturing_.

 It's a great place to get started, it's recommended for students who want to take HTGAA later - and for HTGAA graduates who want to continue their journey on becoming a TA.

+# HTBAA 2026 Main Website (in progress)

+In the meantime, check out David Kong's annoucements on [Instagram](https://www.instagram.com/p/DcjVhNwiN-i/) & [LinkedIn](https://www.instagram.com/p/DcjVhNwiN-i/).

 # About HTBAA 2026

 This is the first version of the course, as the topics are quite avant-garde, please have patience with the organizer and the TA team.
 We are as excited as you to organize this course - but the experience might not be as polished as other courses.
-Which also means there is
+Which also means this is a great opportunity for involved and immersed learning.
+This course is a _cool_ courses (in the sense of Marshal McLuhan's distinction between hot & cool media).

 Lectures and Recitations are shared globally from the MIT Course '[How to Biomanufacture Almost Anything](https://docs.google.com/document/d/1phDlPaq11ueEq8faMIr0md0OpnFaHdtoWryhW4zfNUw/edit?tab=t.0)', each node will organize additional Class & Homework Reviews session.